Alexandra Burke: 2010–2012: New record deal and Heartbreak on Hold

 Burke stated that her next album would get "down, raunchy and dirty", promising the record would take risks.
 Burke took a break from recording so that she could embark on her first headline concert tour, the All Night Long Tour and said she would continue recording two days after the tour ends.
 She worked with RedOne for a lot of the album, but also reunited with Bruno Mars, StarGate, Rico Love, Autumn Rowe and Ne-Yo, among others.
 Burke stated that she had recorded a duet, with an "amazing" artist.
 She said that she was working in the studio with songwriter Autumn Rowe, and that their duet had just "happened".
 Burke featured on Swizz Beatz new album, Haute Living on the track "Show Off".
 In June it was reported that Burke had signed a record deal with RCA Records and the album will be jointly handled by the Syco and RCA Records.
 The album will be released in the United States after she signed a £3 million record deal with Epic Records.
 It was thought that Burke's album would be released just under RCA; however, she said that the album would be jointly handled by RCA and SyCo.
 Burke said that she went to "writing camp" while she was in Los Angeles.
 She said that it is when many songwriters and music producers flew in to work with her.
 She also said that she wrote two or three songs a day for a couple of weeks.

 Since April 2011, Burke has supported T4's Battlefront show, helping young campaigners Hope and Abby raise awareness about the organ donor register for their Sign Up, Speak Up, Save Lives project.
-In October 2011, Burke joined Gary Barlow, Louis Walsh and Tulisa Contostavlos on the judging panel as an extra judge during the fourth week of the live shows of series 8 when Kelly Rowland had a throat infection.
+In October 2011, Burke joined Gary Barlow, Louis Walsh and Tulisa Contostavlos on the judging panel as an extra judge during the fourth week of the live shows in series 8 when Kelly Rowland had a throat infection.
 Burke's lead single from the album titled "Elephant", which is produced by Erick Morillo, was released on 11 March 2012.
 It debuted and peaked at number-three on the UK Singles Chart.
 The second single from the album, "Let it Go", premièred on Kiss Radio on 13 April 2012.
 She announced in mid-April 2012 that her second studio album's title would be Heartbreak on Hold which was released on 4 June 2012.
 On 18 April 2012, she was confirmed for T4 on the Beach 2012.
 In February 2012, it was reported that Burke had left the Syco label to join RCA Records.
 In June 2012, Burke parted company with her management company.